gpropf/clarity/README.md

 #### Important Constants and Definitions ####

 `ClarityInstallURL`: global JS value that tells the system where to look for resources.
 In the examples I set this inside a `<script>` tag in the HTML template file.

+#### Known Bugs

+* Setting `engulfForNode` to true when using a label causes problems when the thing being engulfed is an SVG area or attributeNode.
+Probabaly because the label "yanks away" the SVG components form their rightful parent nodes.
+Seems to work fine for other controls.
+*